radwan50000/learn-typescript/README.md

 > Union : mean it will take only the common types between the element <br>Intersection : mean it will take all the types in the elements

+> Union : is the OR Operator , Intersection : is the AND Operator .

 ```

 type One = {